Summoning spirits of Deceit

 FLITTERFLOP (rising, only to kneel at M's feet in utter devotion): "Oh thank you, thank you!"

 M: (kindly): "Do get up my lad or you will soil your nice trousers.
 You were never in any real danger as Bombast told you.
-As for this grubby little sorcerer, he has no power over righteous souls, only over those who attune with him and his dark plots."
+As for this black magician, he has no power over righteous souls, only over those who attune with him and his dark plots."

-('M' waved his hand and the form of the menacing Magician dissolved into oily smoke, to be dispersed by a refreshing breeze that blew away every trace of the monstrous, goat-headed demon, the sorcerers and the stone circle they had defiled.
+('M' waved his hand and the form of the sinister sorcerer dissolved into oily smoke, to be dispersed by a refreshing breeze that blew away every trace of the monstrous, goat-headed demon, the congregation and the stone circle they had defiled.
 Before Flitterflop or Bombast could utter another word, our chastened astral travellers found themselves standing before the open door of their familiar cosy, astral villa with 'M' smiling upon them.)

 M: "You will both be quite safe now.
 Until we meet again do try to keep out of mischief!"